thomasyoung830/MVP---Solo/README.md

 ## Heading ##
-  The name of my application is Big D as it relates to Big Data.
+  The name of my application is Vizual Data.

 ## Sub-Heading ##